-There are no legal proceedings Kiwetinohk (including for the purposes of this section Distinction as a predecessor of Kiwetinohk) is or was a party to, or that any of its property is or was the subject of, during the Company's most recent financial year, nor are any such legal proceedings known to Kiwetinohk to be contemplated, that involves a claim for damages, exclusive of interest and costs, exceeding 10% of the current assets of the Company.
+The Company is involved in litigation and disputes arising in the normal course of operations.
+Management is of the opinion that any potential litigation will not have a material adverse impact on the Company's financial position or results of operations and there are no legal proceedings Kiwetinohk (including for the purposes of this section Distinction as a predecessor of Kiwetinohk) is or was a party to, or that any of its property is or was the subject of, during the Company's most recent financial year, nor are any such legal proceedings known to Kiwetinohk to be contemplated, that involves a claim for damages, exclusive of interest and costs, exceeding 10% of the current assets of the Company.